brian-sheldon/forth-block-code/README.md

     gbody ;
 ```

-The Forth code for these words is in block-code.fs
+The Forth code for these words is in forth-scan-code.fs.

 ## Python Decoder